|

 Leonard

-Garrison is Assistant Professor of Flute and Aural Skills in the Lionel Hampton School of Music at the University of Idaho,
+Garrison is Associate Professor of Flute and Aural Skills in the Lionel Hampton School of Music at the University of Idaho,

-flutist in The Northwest Wind Quintet and The Scott/Garrison Duo, and Principal Flutist of the Walla Walla Symphony.
-He also teaches and performs at the Red Lodge Music
+flutist in The Northwest Wind Quintet, The Scott/Garrison Duo, and the IWO Flute Quartet, and Principal Flutist of the Walla Walla Symphony.
+A recipient of an Idaho Commission on the Arts Fellowship and a President's Mid-Career Award at the University of Idaho, he also teaches and performs at the Red Lodge Music

 Festival in Montana and Blue Lake Fine Arts Camp in Michigan.
 He has

-recorded solo CDs for Albany Records and Capstone Records and been a soloist on National Public Radio's "Performance
+recorded critically acclaimed solo CDs for Albany Records, Capstone Records, and Centaur Records and been a soloist on National Public Radio's "Performance

 Today," winner of the 2003 Byron Hester Competition,